Arteaga2k/ionic2-nfc-app/README.md

 - If you've got a "wrong api version" error, then edit the config.xml file in the source project and change the android preference: android-minSdkVersion

-# TypeScript compilation in IntelliJ v<15.0.3
+# TypeScript compilation in IntelliJ v older than 15.0.3
 - First, read this link: https://www.jetbrains.com/idea/help/transpiling-typescript-to-javascript.html
 - Basically you need to:
     - Install TypeScript via npm